-If the total actual eligible costs are lower than the costs estimated in the Award agreement, the CFI's contribution will be limited to the agreed share of the actual total eligible costs of the project.
-If the decrease in the total actual eligible costs is due to a decrease in the total in-kind contributions for the project, and the agreed share per the Award agreement is less than 40 percent, the CFI may consider increasing the agreed share up to a maximum of 40 percent.
-Institutions may request the agreed share increase in the final financial report.
+If the total eligible costs are lower than the costs estimated in the Award agreement, the CFI's contribution will be limited to the agreed share of the actual eligible costs of the project.
+If the decrease in the total eligible costs is due to a decrease in the total in-kind contributions for the project, and the agreed share per the Award agreement is less than 40 percent, the CFI may consider increasing the agreed share up to a maximum of 40 percent.
+Institutions may request the agreed share increase in the final financial report, but they must contact the CFI before submitting it.

-If the total actual eligible costs are higher than the total costs anticipated in the Award agreement once all infrastructure items have been acquired, the institution is responsible for excess expenditures.
+If the total eligible costs are higher than the costs estimated in the Award agreement once all infrastructure items have been acquired, the institution is responsible for excess expenditures.